ablygo/ablygo.github.io/syntax-ideas.md

 ''
 ```

 though we can give an error message for that, as it is not valid syntax.
+I don't know why anyone would write an empty string like that regardless.
 Another disadvantage is it always takes 2 more lines
 than there are in the string itself, which is a little bit awkward for single line raw strings.
 However, while it is worse
-in terms of LOC, I find it a lot more legible than rust's syntax, which requires potentially counting `#` characters to tell when the string ends (but is still my second favorite syntax).
+in terms of LOC, I find it a lot more legible than rust's syntax, which requires potentially counting `#` characters to tell which `#`s are literal and which are part of the host syntax.

 The fact that start of line is marked with `|` rather than the first non-whitespace character also allows us to have leading
 whitespace, and no need to strip leading whitespace for alignment (whitespace prior to the `|` gets ignored.
 Without escape